GMO's Grantham warns against bullish markets

-CHICAGO (Reuters) - Jeremy Grantham, co-founder and chief investment strategist of GMO LLC, on Friday warned against what he said is a bullish bias in the marketplace and said investors should resist the Federal Reserve’s efforts to encourage risky equity investing through monetary easing.
+CHICAGO, June 22 (Reuters) - Jeremy Grantham, co-founder and chief investment strategist of GMO LLC, o n F riday warned against what he said is a bullish bias in the marketplace and said investors should resist the Federal Reserve’s efforts to encourage risky equity investing through monetary easing.

 Speaking at the Morningstar Investment Conference in Chicago, Grantham said a herding effect will lead investors to be bullish, but said he is skeptical of “astronomical” company earnings levels.